Jada Alberts

 Jada Alberts is an Aboriginal Australian actor, playwright, screenwriter, director, artist and poet.
+They have written two plays, Brothers Wreck (first performed 2014) and Black Light (2026).

 Early life and education

-Alberts is from the Top End of Australia, of Larrakia, Yanuwa, Bardi, and Wardaman descent.
+Jada Alberts is from the Top End of Australia, of Larrakia, Yanuwa, Bardi, and Wardaman descent.
 Their mother is Franchesca Cubillo.

 They attended Mary MacKillop College in the Adelaide suburb of Kensington from 1996 to 2001, and graduated from Adelaide Centre for the Arts in 2006.

 Career

 Alberts works in many mediums: they are an actor, musician, painter, poet, and playwright.
 They have also written for the screen.